MalcolmWilliams/malcolmwilliams.github.io/_drafts/2023-05-01-ta_overview.md

 ## Budget Breakdown

-For reference for others considering a similar trip, I've sorted through my credit card statements and spent the following (slightly shocking) amount:
+For reference for others considering a similar trip, I've sorted through my credit card statements and spent the following (slightly shocking) amount.
+10$ a kilometer seems like quite a lot of money but is not entirely unreasonably when you consider that most of the gear costs can be ammortized to future trips, and over two months you probably would have spent a similar amount on food, and certainly more on housing.
+Taking these into account the cost is roughtly half.
+As a vacation this therefore becomes very inexpensive.

 | Category  | Amount [CAD] |
 |-----------|--------------|